Stratified noncommutative geometry: Actions and limits, strict and lax

 \begin{definition} In \Cref{figure.define.almost.all.limits}, we define various \bit{limit} functors on various $\infty$-categories of $\cB$-modules.

-Our notation is largely concordant with that of \Cref{define.almost.all.modules}; we indicate the handedness of the original module in the subscript by writing $\cB$ for left modules and $\cB^\op$ for right modules.\footnote{This coincides with the corresponding notation for $G$-actions: the limit of a left (resp.\! right) $G$-action is a limit over $\BG$ (resp.\! over $\BG^\op$).} We refer to a limit functor according to its superscript (which is more relevant anyways), so that for instance the functor $\lim^\llax_{\llax.\cB^\op}$ extracts the \bit{left-lax limit} of left-lax right $\cB$-modules.
+Our notation is largely concordant with that of \Cref{define.almost.all.modules}; we indicate the handedness of the original module in the subscript by writing $\cB$ for left modules and $\cB^\op$ for right modules.\footnote{This coincides with the corresponding notation for $G$-actions: the limit of a left (resp.\! right) $G$-action is a limit over $\BG$ (resp.\! over $\BG^\op$).} We refer to a limit functor according to its superscript (which is more relevant anyways), e.g.\! we refer to $\lim^\llax_{\llax.\cB^\op}$ as the \bit{left-lax limit} functor.
 We also write e.g.\!

-for the composite functor, which extracts the left-lax limit of strict left $\cB$-modules. \end{definition}
+for the composite functor, which carries each strict left $\cB$-module to its left-lax limit. \end{definition}

 \begin{example} Let us unwind the definitions of the functors in the diagrams

 in the simple but illustrative case that $\cB = \BG$ for a group or monoid $G$. \begin{enumerate} \item Suppose that

 is classified by a left $G$-action on $\cE_0$. \begin{enumerate}[label=(\alph*)] \item An object of the strict limit is given by an object $e \in \cE_0$ equipped with equivalences